SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 In mobaXterm:
 1. Click the session button, then click SSH.
-* In the remote host text box, type: bioinfo-inter.ird.fr
+* In the remote host text box, type: cc2-login.cirad.fr
 * Check the specify username box and enter your user name
 2. In the console, enter the password when prompted.
-Once you are successfully logged in, you will be use this console for the rest of the lecture.
+Once you are successfully logged in, you will use this console for the rest of the lecture.

 -----------------------